-Settle back and watch Sky TV.
+Settle back and watch the Smart TV in the morning room.
 Play the piano, dock your iPod, visit the games room for pool or table tennis or to raid the DVD collection.
 River View Castle’s warm rooms are hospitable and homely.
 You’ll feel less like a paying guest and more like a family friend.

-With 2000 acres of mature woodland, lawns and parklands along the banks of the Tamar, River View Castle is perfect for picnics.
-Order tomorrow’s by 4pm or ahead of your stay.
+With acres of mature woodland, lawns and parklands along the banks of the Tamar, River View Castle is perfect for picnics.
 Want supper in-house?
-Pop a pre-prepared meal in the Aga and pay at the honesty box.
+A private chef can be arranged for that extra special dinner party.

 You don’t win Gold in the South West Tourism Awards with country-house clutter.
 Instead, rooms have a simply elegance, Vi-Spring beds and carefully selected antiques.
 Cavernous bathrooms come with rain showers and clawfoot bath tubs.

 The Dewhurst bedroom comes with four poster and super-king size double.
 There’s a separate dressing room and stunning views of the river and gardens.
 A modern, spacious bathroom has a separate bath and walk-in shower.

 The beds in Coryton and Tillie are huge.
 While away an hour or two taking in the Tamar Valley from your rocking chairs or just laze around in the clawfoot roll-top bath.